A sine qua non, or essential condition, for taking a top-level position in the Rawlings-Blake administration is never saying why you left it.

 That’s it.
 We were left with the glancing allusion to the mayor’s 10-year “Change to Grow” plan and no reason for his attraction to a city much further away from Richmond than Baltimore.

 In the press release, Rawlings-Blake chalked up his departure to a job well done.
 “Our budgets are back in the black [apparently no pun intended], we have made more progress in property tax reduction than any administration in recent history,” she said.

-Then sweeping Black away like a bit of flotsam in the ocean, she quickly moved on to announce that deputy finance director Henry Raymond (“exceptionally qualified,” “a dedicated public servant”) would become the new department head.
+Then casting Black away like flotsam in the ocean, she announced that deputy finance director Henry Raymond (“exceptionally qualified,” “a dedicated public servant”) would become the new department head.

 In other words, let’s move on and fuhgeddaboudit.
 No wonder Raymond was seated in Black’s chair yesterday.